What is Ulcerative Colitis?

 Surgery for Ulcerative Colitis.

 Roughly 2 in 10 people with UC will need surgery.
 Surgery is needed if the Colitis is not responding to the meds, if you have a bad succession of flare-ups, if pre-cancerous changes or cancer is found in the colon.
-I had to resort to surgery because I wasn’t responding to the medication and my colon was super angry!
+I had to resort to surgery because I wasn’t responding to the medication.

 I recommend going to the Crohn’s and Colitis UK website for any more information.
 This is where I sourced all my information.